wangjy0116/Black-Box-UE-Hub/README.md

 ## 📚 Method Catalog

 ### 🗣️ Verbalization-based
+Verbalization-based methods estimate uncertainty by explicitly eliciting the model's own assessment of how likely its answer is to be correct.
+Their central idea is that uncertainty can be expressed directly in the model's output, either in numeric form or through natural-language cues.
+Accordingly, we divide this family into two subtypes: \emph{numeric verbalization}, which asks the model to report an explicit probability or score, and \emph{linguistic verbalization}, which infers confidence from hedging expressions or epistemic language.

 | Method | Venue | Computation | Calibration | Open-ended | Closed-ended | Code |
 |---|:---:|:---:|:---:|:---:|:---:|:---:|